ana-mostafa/data-analytics-power-bi-report830/README.md

 created product details page with slicer bar with 2 buttons to show and hide the toolbar Cretaed a stores map page
-Colpleted all tasks but wasnt able to to understand the Tooltip page
+Colpleted all tasks but wasnt able to to understand the Tooltip page Fixed cross filtering by editing interactions for  viusals created the 4 buttons for navigation and grouped them and copied them to the rest of the pages of the report